MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 ### Where is the Azure CLI installed?

 When installing the Azure CLI, you can't select an install location.
 In Windows, the 32-bit Azure CLI installs in `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2` and the 64-bit in `C:\Program Files\Microsoft SDKs\Azure\CLI2`.
-In Linux, the Azure CLI is installed in `/opt/az/` on Ubuntu and Debian, and in `/lib64/az/` on CentOS, RHEL and Azure Linux.
+In Linux, the Azure CLI is installed in `/opt/az/` on Ubuntu and Debian, and in `/lib64/az/` on CentOS Stream, RHEL and Azure Linux.

 User-specific configuration files are located in `$HOME/.azure` on macOS and Linux, and `%USERPROFILE%\.azure` on Windows.
 These locations are known as the `AZURE_CONFIG_DIR`.